DataDog/datadog-agent/docs/dev/linters.md

 Their configuration is defined in both the [setup.cfg](https://github.com/DataDog/datadog-agent/blob/dffd3262934a5540b9bf8e4bd3a743732637ef37/setup.cfg) and the [pyproject.toml](https://github.com/DataDog/datadog-agent/blob/dffd3262934a5540b9bf8e4bd3a743732637ef37/pyproject.toml) files.

-To run the linters locally, run `inv lint-python`.
+To run the linters locally, run `inv linter.python`.

 > [!TIP]
 > In your code, you can ignore linter issues on a line by prepending it with `# noqa: error_code`.